adobe-apiplatform/umapi-client.py/README.md

 }]
 ```

-The list will contain up to 200 users.
-The repsonse object also contains the "lastPage" property, which indicates if the end of the list has been reached.
-If the organization contains more than 200 users, then the `lastPage` property can be used to paginate through all user data (by using the `page` parameter to `UMAPI.users`).
+The list returned by each page will contain up to 200 users.
+The response object also contains the `lastPage` property,
+which indicates if the end of the list has been reached.
+If the organization contains more than 200 users,
+then the `lastPage` property can be used to paginate through all user data
+(by using the `page` parameter to `UMAPI.users`).
+This is
+what is done for you by `UMAPI.helper.paginate`.

 #### `UMAPI.groups`